-- 1. Provision of training or direct service. - 2.
+- 1. Provision of training or direct service, except as otherwise noted. - 2.
 Proposals primarily to purchase equipment, materials, or supplies.
-(Your budget may include these items if they are necessary to conduct applied research, development, demonstration, evaluation, or analysis.) - 3.
+(Your budget may include these items if they are necessary to conduct applied research.) - 3.
 Work that will be funded under another specific solicitation. - 4.
 Applications that do not demonstrate the capability to perform the work proposed. - 5.
-Applications that propose to develop technology. - 6.
 Applications to provide general technology assistance on a regional basis or to rural law enforcement agencies.
-This work will be supported within the existing structure of the NLECTC System.
+This work will be supported within the existing structure of the NLETC System. - 6.
+Applications that propose the execution of research and development